Athens in October [Tips – Weather – Things to Do]

 Exploring Athens in October with a sightseeing electric bike tour is an exceptional opportunity to enjoy the areas and neighborhoods of the city that are jam-pacκed with people during the high season.
 Discover an eclectic mix of modern and ancient sights on a 3-hour electric bike tour of Athens.
 Enjoy amazing views from Pnyka and Filoppapos Hill.
 Glide down the picturesque streets of Plaka, and discover some of the city’s legendary archeological sites.

-Downtown Athens transforms from a hectic metropolis to a quaint and peaceful city center.
+Downtown Athens transforms from a hectic metropolis to a quaint, peaceful city center.
 Yet, the most central neighborhoods are still lively.

 You can start by taking a long stroll through the famous area of Plaka to enjoy the serenity of the cobblestone streets and the cozy cafes.